Treason Act

-Treason Act or Treasons Act (and variations thereon) or Statute of Treasons is a stock short title used for legislation in the United Kingdom and in the Republic of Ireland on the subject of treason and related offences.
+Treason Act or Treasons Act (and variations thereon) or Statute of Treasons is a stock short title used for legislation in the United Kingdom and in Ireland on the subject of treason and related offences.

 Several Acts on the subject of treason may also have different short titles, such as the Sedition Act.

 The Treason Acts may refer to all statutes with this short title or to all statutes on the subject of treason and related offences.